sedulous-mortal/seedPicker/README.md

 ## Stack
 This is still in progress, but right now I'm trying to go as vanilla as possible.
 Eventually I'll probably use some Material icons and/or get the npm monster going.
+> Note: I may also switch over to React/Node if things get exciting enough :)